 Kalle came over and we tinkered on the engine some more.
 Got it sort of running so I went to Island Water World/Budget to see about someone looking at it, then up to Ace Hardware.
 Not available 'til Monday so puttered back.

 I joined the kids on shore for a walk and a break.

 Day 1242 ~ February 7th, 2014

-Nana and Nika got to skip math in order to tackle the touch up painting on the hard top.
+Anna and Sara got to skip math in order to tackle the touch up painting on the hard top.
 They both worked diligently, necks aching by the time they were finished.
-Nina plugged away on her lessons.
+Emma plugged away on her lessons.
 After lunch and a bit of boat cleaning in preparation for more people to come look at it, Discovery came over to play so they, our girls and Elin headed to the beach again.

 The crew loaded happy and sandy into Discovery's dinghy.
-Lisa sewed the sailbag and then repurposed a dress for Nina.
+Lisa sewed the sailbag and then repurposed a dress for Emma.

 Day 1243 ~ February 8th, 2014

 Started off with last-minute cleaning in prep for two prospective buyers.
 Boat does clean up nicely when we put effort into it.
 Just doesn't last.
 Kids went to the beach and then Discovery took them all over to their boat to play.